yugabyte/yugabyte-db/README.md

 LICENSE AND COPYRIGHT
 ---------------------

-pg_partmaint is released under the PostgreSQL License, a liberal Open Source license, similar to the BSD or MIT licenses.
+PG Partition Manager (pg_partman) is released under the PostgreSQL License, a liberal Open Source license, similar to the BSD or MIT licenses.

 Copyright (c) 2012 OmniTI, Inc.